abmushi/iota-docs/qiita/docs/MAM-en.md

 ## Channel's Ownership
 　The problems mentioned above could simply be summarized as:**Chennel Key implimentation cannot identify who of Alice and Bob owns messages.**
 　Now recall how the address of IOTA is signed by its correct owner.
-Seedから生成される**Private Key**で[署名](https://qiita.com/ABmushi/items/422d1bf94be0c919583a#%E7%BD%B2%E5%90%8D%E3%81%AE%E6%96%B9%E6%B3%95)したトランザクションが承認されることで残高を引き出すことができた。
 　MAM uses technic that utilizes both Private Key and Merkle Tree scheme to prove ownership of the channel.

 ## Merkle tree based signature scheme